 Schools are very busy, active places.
 In order to protect the occupants of schools, security measures need to be established and enforced.
 In addition to students, staff and faculty members, schools regularly have visitors such as parents, outside specialists and vendors.

 It is important that these visitors are screened, documented and monitored while inside the school buildings or on the school grounds.
 Without the implementation of a comprehensive visitor program, a variety of serious security incidents such as kidnapping, sexual assault, arson and murder can occur.
 A visitor program should include the following elements:

 Develop a document that outlines the district's position on authorized and unauthorized visitors.
 Address staff responsibilities and provide a step-by-step guide for when staff sees an unauthorized visitor on school grounds.
 Implement the program throughout the district and conduct annual refresher training prior to the beginning of each school year.

 Clearly display visible and easy-to-read signs that describe the district's visitor procedures on all exterior doors.
 These signs should also direct visitors to the proper entrance location for that particular building.

 Visitor Sign-in Documents

 Require all visitors to sign in and confirm identity with a photo ID.
 Validate the reason for the visit (parent picking up a sick child, vendor meeting with the maintenance manager, etc.) and issue a reusable, numbered and easily identifiable badge.
+An automated visitor management system may be used that provides a photo ID sticker badge.
 The visitor must wear the badge at all times while on school property and return it upon leaving.

 An Exchange Program